 Tauragė Region Museum was established on September 1, 1990.
 For a long time, it operated as a subdivision of the Cultural Center of Tauragė District Municipality and was called the Santaka Museum.
 It was named because the life history and customs of people of different denominations and nationalities flow into one river in Tauragė district.
 After the reorganization that took place on February 1, 2010, the Tauragė Region Museum, a budgetary institution of Tauragė District Municipality, was established.
-The structure of the museum currently consists of the Department of History-Ethnography, the Department of Nature-Photography, Exile and Resistance Museum, Skaudvilė Regional Museum, Alfonsas Čepauskas Art Gallery and the Tourism Information Center.
+The structure of the museum currently consists of the Department of History-Ethnography, the Department of Nature-Photography, Exile and Resistance Museum, Skaudvilė Regional Museum and Alfonsas Čepauskas Art Gallery.

 The museum is managed and organized by the director.
 Employees organize their activities according to the regulations of the departments, collect information and exhibits related to the cultural history, nature, people of Tauragė region, organize expositions, research and popularize the accumulated museum values, cooperate with researchers of higher education institutions and colleagues of other museums.
 The museum’s collection consists of nearly 20,000 exhibits.
 The largest are collections of history and ethnography and folk art.
 Bird stuffing and various mugs are made in the nature section.